Bureau of Prisons

 Federal Bureau of Prison Key head.
 It is common practice to cut the head off of decommissioned keys to be used for other purposes.
 Key manufactured prior to Southern Steel merging with Foldger Adams.
 Likely produced in 2003.

-Penal and Correctional institutions badge known to be used as Alcatraz officer badge 1934-1938.
+Congress established the Federal Bureau of Prisons (BOP) within the Department of Justice (DOJ) May 14, 1930.
+The agency was charged with the management and regulation of all Federal penal and correctional institutions.
 This example has an enameled eye.
 Another example in the collection of the National Park Service Museum Collections confirms this badge was an Alcatraz Correctional Officer Badge.
 Image courtesy of Ken Lucas author of Federal Law Enforcement Badges book.
 Badge shape also used as inspiration for U.S. Probation Centennial badge.

-Penal and Correctional institutions badge known to be used as Alcatraz officer badge 1934-1938.
+PCongress established the Federal Bureau of Prisons (BOP) within the Department of Justice (DOJ) May 14, 1930.
+The agency was charged with the management and regulation of all Federal penal and correctional institutions.
 This example is slightly thinner than #119 and has no enameled eye.
 Another example in the collection of the National Park Service Museum Collections confirms this badge was an Alcatraz Correctional Officer Badge.
 Image courtesy of Ken Lucas author of Federal Law Enforcement Badges book.
 Badge shape also used as inspiration for U.S. Probation Centennial badge.

 Back of badge 119 hallmarked N.C WALTERS & SONS N.Y This company is famous for their production of U.S. Postal badges.

-Penal and Correctional institutions badge known to be used as Alcatraz officer badge 1934-1938.
+PCongress established the Federal Bureau of Prisons (BOP) within the Department of Justice (DOJ) May 14, 1930.
+The agency was charged with the management and regulation of all Federal penal and correctional institutions.
 This example is hallmarked but is not numbered and has no enameled eye.
 Another example in the collection of the National Park Service Museum Collections confirms this badge was an Alcatraz Correctional Officer Badge.
 Image courtesy of Ken Lucas author of Federal Law Enforcement Badges book.
 Badge shape also used as inspiration for U.S. Probation Centennial badge.

-Penal and Correctional institutions badge known to be used as Alcatraz officer badge 1934-1938.
+Congress established the Federal Bureau of Prisons (BOP) within the Department of Justice (DOJ) May 14, 1930.
+The agency was charged with the management and regulation of all Federal penal and correctional institutions.
 Although hallmarked it has no enameled eye.
 This example is in the collection of the National Park Service Museum Collections.
 The NPS link confirms this badge was an Alcatraz Correctional Officer Badge.
 The badge shape also used as inspiration for U.S. Probation Centennial badge.

 NEW to the Museum, 2026.
 Also pictured above next to a poor condition patch.
 Federal Prison Service (FPS) first patch.
 The book represents the law, the key, and security, and the rays represent education and rehabilitation.
 It is also thought that the patch represents redemption through the book of salvation.
 Officers wore these patches on the left shoulder of their uniforms between 1939 and 1969, 2" in diameter.